Home

 The full spectrum of bipolar symptoms are challenging to treat and it is arguable that some traditional treatments, such as lithium (a natural mineral salt) are both "natural" and effective, despite side effects.

-Sometimes I am asked about my personal favorite natural treatments for bipolar disorder.
+3 Sometimes I am asked about my personal favorite natural treatments for bipolar disorder.

 My own experience is that there are some powerful tools that offer extraordinary power for the self management of bipolar symptoms.
 These are all clinically proven, practical, hands-on and completely natural.
-Best of all, they are all about self determination!
-They allow the person with bipolar to manage their own care instead of being a drugged out "zombie", "child" or "victim".
-Just click on The Bipolar Toolkit and download now.

-We know bipolar disorder requires medication and talk therapy for effective management, but this not the whole story.
+We know bipolar disorder requires medication and talk therapy for effective management, but this is not the whole story.

 Many "natural", "lifestyle", or "alternative" treatments provide significant benefit, and should be included in any regime seeking to effectively manage bipolar symptoms and control mood swings.